codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 ---

 The **Runtimes** page displays the provisioned runtimes in your account, both hybrid, and the hosted runtime if you have one.
-You can view runtime components and information in List or Topology view formats.

-Work in the view mode of your choice to manage runtimes.
+View runtime components and information in List or Topology view formats.
+Managed provisioned runtimes in the view mode that suits you.

 > Unless specified otherwise, management options are common to both hybrid and hosted runtimes.

 To monitor provisioned runtimes, including recovering runtimes for failed clusters, see [Monitoring provisioned runtimes]({{site.baseurl}}/docs/runtime/monitoring-troubleshooting/).